Documentation

 🔎 How to Create an All Sales Are Final Policy

 If you choose not to offer refunds and apply a final sale policy, you may do so.
-Just make sure you include all the important information and display your policy properly in a term and conditions document, where your users can easily find it.
+Just make sure you include all the important information and display your policy properly in a Terms and Conditions document, where your users can easily find it.

 This is where relying on the right tools or proper people is crucial, and here you have two options:

 • Relying on a lawyer, who will help you check the applicable law to your case.
-With the disadvantage of having to recur every time you want to modify or update with new rules and regulations.
+This option has the disadvantage of having to recur every time you want to modify or update with new rules and regulations.

-• Or use a generator that helps you not only to add a customized All Sales are Final clause, but also to generate a fully terms and conditions document that is professional and drafted by an international legal team and up to date with the main international legislations.
+• Or use a generator that helps you not only to add a customized All Sales are Final clause, but also to generate a full Terms and Conditions document that is professional and drafted by an international legal team and up to date with the main international legislations.

 👋 Need to create an All Sales Are Final Policy?